Generating and Imputing Tabular Data via Diffusion and Flow-based Gradient-Boosted Trees: TRAINING DIFFUSION FLOW MODELS WITH XGBOOST

 As previously mentioned, inpainting (restoring missing parts of an image) is effectively the same problem as imputing missing data when dealing with tabular data.
 For this reason, as a method of imputation, we use REPAINT \citep{lugmayr2022repaint}, a powerful inpainting diffusion models method.

 A critical distinction between the training of diffusion models for image inpainting and the training of GBTs diffusion/flow models is that inpainting models are trained on complete images.
 In contrast, we must train on incomplete data.
 For this reason alone, XGBoost is particularly interesting for this task because it can handle missing data by learning the best splitting direction for missing values.
-Thus, we can train a diffusion model on incomplete data and use it to impute missing data with REPAINT.
+Thus, we leverage this property to train a diffusion model on incomplete data and use it to impute missing data with REPAINT.

 Importantly, REPAINT is an algorithm made for diffusion models.
-We are not aware of any conditional flow matching method which tackles inpainting.
-We considered doing imputation for flow models through regular inpainting or REPAINT.
-However, we found that it could not work due to the deterministic nature of the method, as explained below.

-A flow is such that a single Gaussian sample $x(1)=z$ (of shape [$p$]) follows a deterministic trajectory leading to a single data sample $x(0)$.
-For imputation, we need the final $x(0)$ to have the same non-missing values as the true sample containing missing data.
-However, since the trajectory from $x(1)$ to $x(0)$ is deterministic, we have no control over which data sample we will end up with at $t=0$.
-Trying to force $x(t)$ into the direction that we want (toward the true non-missing values) does not work because we diverge from the actual deterministic trajectory.
-Therefore, for imputation, we had to rely exclusively on diffusion methods.
+By their deterministic nature, flow models are not suited for inpainting and we are not aware of any CFM method which tackles inpainting.
+We provide some additional intuition as to why it may not be possible to impute nor inpaint in Appendix \ref{app:inpaint_flow}.